JustMrArgus/SelfAssessment/Skills/Paradigms.md

   - Iterator 👂 heard
   - State
   - Bridge 👂 heard
-  - Builder 👂 heard
+  - Builder 🖐️ used
-  - Prototype 👂 heard
+  - Prototype 🖐️ used
   - Composite
-  - Decorator 👂 heard
+  - Decorator 🖐️ used
   - Flyweight
   - Mediator
   - Memento